ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/integrated-charts/index.md

 The charts module has been built from the ground up with zero dependencies on any third party libraries.

 [[note]]
-| If you are not using ES6 Modules and are instead using the bundled version of ag-Grid Enterprise, note that `ag-grid-enterprise.js` already contains the charting module.
+| If you are not using ES6 Modules and are instead using the bundled version of AG Grid Enterprise, note that `ag-grid-enterprise.js` already contains the charting module.

 ## Enabling Charts